ScottyZam/stat386-projects/_posts/2022-12-7-Summary-Image.md

 ## Summary Image

 ## Conclusion
 This summary of the data was focused in on one specific aspect that I thought was most important.
 The beauty with data is there are seemingly endless options for exploration and prediction.
 I hope you enjoyed scrapping, exploring, and understanding this data with me and if you have any suggestions on what I could have done differently or what I could do in future posts, please let me know in the comments.
-If you would like to see the code, click on this link for my GitHub repository.
+If you would like to see the code, click on [this link](https://github.com/ScottyZam/WebScraping) for my GitHub repository.

-summarizes your entire project (from data collection to now 1-2 paragraphs), summarizes your data story (1 paragraph) shows your graphic has a link to the github repository(s) that contain(s) all the work associated with your project(s)